jerolon/Dlaeve_genome/README.md

 The  they output an interactive html file that can be checked [here](https://jerolon.github.io/derLaeve_rm.html) for the [Repeats identified in the previous pipeline](#repeatmasker-and-tandem-repeat-finder) and [here] for the repeats identified by HiTE.
 Comparing them side by side shows the higher sensitivity of the RepeatModeller pipeline, that can detect highly divergent LINEs.
 For the paper, we use the information contained in the *.divsum file to make our own repeat landscapes with custom colors and different sub-families using the R script [repeatLandscape_hite.R](Repeats/repeatLandscape_hite.R).
 To know the line where the relevant info starts, use `grep "Coverage for each repeat class and divergence (Kimura)" *.divsum -n`.

+### Plot of intact transposable elements: Figure 3 and Figure S2

+No we have all the files needed to reproduce the figures 3 and S2 that show the genomic density of different kind of reapeats along the chromosomes and unplaced scaffolds.
+We also use the Table S6, see [small RNA-seq mapping and annotation](#small-rna-seq-mapping-and-annotation) to plot the location of piRNA clusters.
+The script to make this plots is [plotRepeatKaryo.R](Repeats/plotRepeatKaryo.R).
+The input needed, apart from the table of chromosome sizes is:

+- `HiTE_intact.sorted.gff3` file with Intact TEs we get from HiTE.
+- `derLae.TRFsorted.bed` from Tandem Repeat Finder
+- `derLae1_hic.FINAL.fasta` The genome assembly we use to see the GC % of TRFs and which TRFs contain telomeric motifs.

 ## Genome annotation and gene function

 We ran BRAKER3 with the following settings: